Where do you practice?

 How long will it take?

 Unfortunately, there isn’t a clear answer for this as everyone’s situation is different.
-But generally, I work with my clients for 6 months to a year.
+But generally, I work with my clients for 6 months or more.
 I like to see folks every week, then transition to every other week as you become more independent at applying your therapeutic skills on your own.
 My goal is to work myself out of a job—I am working towards the day you can say to me “Mandy, I don’t need therapy anymore, I’m ready to do this on my own!”
-For many clients, that takes 6-12 months.